"I believe in the Kingdom Come,

 You can find my Facebook photos here.
 And a reflection I wrote based on my journalling at the time here.

 After dinner we had free time, so Bonnie and I set of and explored the Old City in true John style, operating off memory from 2005 and with no maps, because who needs maps.
 And mostly it was OK.
 We found the Damascus Gate, we eventually worked out where Holy Sepulchre is, we made it to the Western Wall.
 It was so much quieter than my last time here, which I put down to being at night.
 But that was to prove true during the day too.
-There are a number of Zionist hardliners who are working to push all non-Jews (including Christian Palestinians and Christian Armenians) who are actively working to make life too hard.
+There are a number of Zionist hardliners who are working to push all non-Jews (including Christian Palestinians and Christian Armenians) out and are actively working to make life too hard.
 It was nice to be back.

 I had a strange conversation a few months ago.
 I was lying back in a chair, naked from the waste down, holding a nappy over my bits while I waited for the skin under my bits to go numb enough from liquid nitrogen or some such thing, so that they could inject the local anesthetic and then punch a couple of holes through to the prostate.
 All in all a fun experience.
 And while I waited the nurse made small talk and asked what I did.
 "I'm retired", I replied.
 "Oh, what are you planning to do now you are retired? any travel?"
 "Turns out not" I said, "It seems I'm just keeping my dairy open for dealing with health things."
 And I am still keeping my dairy open and still dealing with them.
 This journey began last year.
 I was already dealing with two other things, including a lump in my parotid gland which has been slowly growing there for about 3 years.
 When I got back from being overseas on sabbatical my doctor called me in to talk about that an...